API Gateway

 When to use API Gateway vs. Lambda Function URLs

-“Lambdalith” is a monolithic approach to building serverless applications where a single Lambda function serves an entire API, instead of one function per endpoint.
-It’s an increasingly popular approach.
-It provides portability between Lambda functions and container applications.
-You can lift and shift an existing application into Lambda without rewriting it.
-You can use web …
+“Lambdalith” is a monolithic approach to building serverless applications where a single Lambda function serves an entire API, instead of having one function per endpoint.
+It’s an increasingly popular approach and provides portability between Lambda and containers and lets you use familiar web frameworks.

 How I built an affiliate tracking system in a weekend with serverless